mobify/mobify-code-style/css/class-naming-conventions/readme.md

 }
 ```

-Subcomponents can be directly inside their parent component, but adding your own classes should be your FIRST approach so as to avoid nesting.
+Desktop classes can be added inside their parent component, but adding our own classes should be your FIRST approach so as to avoid nesting.

 Constantly evaluate your nesting in situation like this.